Marcel Janco: Functionalist breakthrough

 A series of modernist villas for sometimes wealthy clients followed despite the Fuchs controversy.
 The Villa Henri Daniel (1927, demolished) on Strada Ceres returned to the almost unadorned flat facade, enlivened by a play of horizontal and vertical lines, while the Maria Lambru Villa (1928), on Popa Savu Street, was a simplified version of the Fuchs design.
 The Florica Chihăescu house on Șoseaua Kiseleff (1929) is surprisingly formal with a central porch below strip windows, and also marks collaboration with Milița Petrașcu from the 1924 exhibition who provided some statuary (now lost).
 The Villa Bordeanu (1930) on Labirint Street plays with symmetrical formality while the Villa Paul Iluta (1931, altered) employs bold rectangular volumes over three floors, as does the Paul Wexler Villa (1931), on Silvestru and Grigore Mora streets.
 The Jean Juster Villa (1931) nearby at Strada Silvestru 75 combines the bold rectangular volumes with a projecting semi-circular one.
 Another project was a house for his Simbolul friend Poldi Chapier; located on Ipătescu Alley and finished in 1929, this is occasionally described as "Bucharest's first Cubist lodging", even though the Villa Fuchs was two year earlier.
 In 1931 he designed his first tenement/apartment building at Strada Caimatei 20, a small stack of 3 apartments of boldly projecting forms, developed himself for his family with other floors to rent, in the name of his wife Clara Janco.
 It is thought the studios for his Birou were on the top floor, and the design was published in Contimporanul in 1932.
 Two more followed in 1933 on Strada Paleologu next to each other, simpler in conception, with a second one in his wife's name, and one for Jaques Costin - which features a bas relief panel of women working with wool by Militia Pătraşcu by the door.
 These projects are joined by a private sanatorium of Predeal, Janco's only design outside of Bucharest.
 Built in 1934 at the base of a wooded hill, it has the sweeping horizontals of international streamlined Modernism, with Janco's innovation of diagonally placed rooms creating a striking zigzag effect.

 Janco had one daughter from his marriage to Lily Ackermann, who signed her name Josine Ianco-Starrels (b.
 1926), and was raised a Catholic.
 Her sister Claude-Simone had died in infancy.
 By the mid-1920s, Marcel and Lily Janco were estranged: already by the time of their divorce (1930), she was living by herself in a Brașov home designed by Janco.
 The artist remarried to Clara "Medi" Goldschlager, the sister of his old friend Jacques G. Costin.
 The couple had a girl, Deborah Theodora ("Dadi" for short).

-With his new family, Janco lived a comfortable life, traveling throughout Europe and spending his summer vacations in the resort town of Balcic.
+With his new family, Janco lived a comfortable life, traveling throughout Europe and spending his summer vacations in the resort town of Balchik.
 The Jancos and the Costins also shared ownership of a country estate: known as Jacquesmara, it was located in Budeni-Comana, Giurgiu County.
 The house is especially known for hosting Clara Haskil during one of her triumphant returns to Romania.